 France Lynch is a Cotswold village straight off an old chocolate box, but the contents are much less hit and miss.
 In among the honeyed-limestone sweetness sits the praline truffle: Cotswold Valley Court.
-It’s a six-bedroom berth for happy family holidays dating from 1650 but looking very much 2018.
+It’s a five-bedroom berth for happy family holidays dating from 1650 but looking very much 2018.

 Cook on three state-of-the art ovens, dine out in fairytale country pubs, kick a ball on the lawn, find the kids’ play area.
 Catch a film on fast fibre-optic broadband, dock your iPod and sing along, get cosy around the roaring fire.
 Walk, fish, play some golf, chat, chill, savour the silence.
 Stay here and feel as fully restored as the house.

 Step outside, climb the steps to the garden and be struck by the endless wash of rolling green against the big blue sky.
 There are three acres here of cock-eyed hillside, with the village set into the side of the valley in the distance.